Klamath County Court Records

 - Sealed records — Any record sealed by court order is inaccessible without a motion to inspect, which carries a $25 fee per case plus $2 per page reviewed under ORS 21.200.

-Court records that are not sealed or otherwise confidential can be reviewed at the courthouse, searched through the online portal, or requested in copy form.
+Records that are not sealed or otherwise confidential can be reviewed at the courthouse, searched through the online portal, or requested in copy form.
 Court staff handle records requests on a first-come, first-served basis.

 Klamath County Criminal Court Records